dvdzkwsk/react-redux-starter-kit/README.md

 Usage
 -----

-Before delving into the descriptions for each available npm script, here's a brief summary of the three which will most likely be your bread and butter:
+Before delving into the descriptions of each available npm script, here's a brief summary of the three which will most likely be your bread and butter:

 * Doing live development?
 Use `npm start` to spin up the dev server.
 * Compiling the application to disk?
 Use `npm run compile`.
 * Deploying to an environment? `npm run deploy` can help with that.

 **NOTE:** This package makes use of [debug](https://github.com/visionmedia/debug) to improve your debugging experience.
-To see all starter kit messages during the build process, set the `DEBUG` environment variable to `app:*` (e.g. `DEBUG=app:* npm start`).
+For convenience, all of messages are prefixed with `app:*`.
+If you'd like to to change what debug statements are displayed, you can override the `DEBUG` environment variable to `app:*` via the CLI (e.g. `DEBUG=app:* npm start`) or update the `~/.env` file.

 Great, now that introductions have been made here's everything in full detail: